 Coping with Trichotillomania

-The first step in coping with trichotillomania is to recognize the behavioral and physical signs that accompany hair pulling.
-This step is especially important for people who pull their hair without realizing what they are doing.
-This step also cultivates a deeper sense of awareness regarding the disorder.
+- Learn to recognize the behavioral and physical signs that accompany hair pulling.
+This step is crucial for people who pull their hair without realizing they are doing it.

 Dealing with Relapses

 Trichotillomania is a chronic condition, meaning it lasts a lifetime and there is no cure.
 The goal of treatment is to manage the behaviors, so they do not interfere with what you want to do.
 It takes awareness, perseverance, and resilience to learn to manage the disorder.
 As good as treatment can be, it is not perfect, and sometimes, the behaviors come roaring back vigorously.
 When they do, it is often referred to as a relapse.
 However, let’s start by reframing “relapse.”